 Common and preferred stocks represent equity ownership in a company.
 Stock markets are volatile.
 The price of equity securities will fluctuate, and can decline and reduce the value of a fund investing in equities.
 The price of equity securities fluctuates based on changes in a company's financial condition and overall market and economic conditions.
 The value of equity securities purchased by a fund could decline if the financial condition of the companies in which the fund is invested declines, or if overall market and economic conditions deteriorate.
-An issuer's financial condition could decline as a result of poor management decisions, competitive pressures, technological obsolescence, undue reliance on suppliers, labor issues, shortages, corporate restructurings, fraudulent disclosures, or other factors.
+An issuer's financial condition could decline as a result of poor management decisions, competitive pressures, technological obsolescence, undue reliance on suppliers, labor issues, shortages, corporate restructurings, fraudulent disclosures, irregular and/or unexpected trading activity among retail investors, or other factors.
 Changes in the financial condition of a single issuer can impact the market as a whole.